 Causes of Missing Teeth

-The loss of natural teeth can significantly impact your oral health, appearance, and overall well-being.
 When it comes to finding a solution, understanding the causes of missing teeth is essential for preventive care and informed decision-making.
 Several factors contribute to tooth loss, ranging from genetics to preventable conditions like gum disease and traumatic injuries.
-Here are the three primary causes:

 Genetics